parsa-epfl/KnockoutKraken/README.md

                                        is useful when there is some setup code that does not need to be instrumented, as simulation can be slow.
 Full mode transfers execution to the FPGA immediatelly as QEMU starts.
 This mode is useful if your checkpoint is already set up in the code you wish to simulate.
+-loadext testbench: This is an option that loads a QFlex checkpoint. "testbench" is the name of the checkpoint.
 -drive if=none,file=$QFLEX_DIR/images/ubuntu16/ubuntu.qcow2,id=hd0 : This is a regular QEMU option that specifies
                                                                      the image.
 You will have to modify it if you use another image.
--loadext testbench: This is a regular QEMU option that loads a checkpoint. "testbench" is the name of the checkpoint.
 ```

 This command will start QEMU, and lead the user to a shell in the target machine.
 Any commands send to this shell will be executed in the target machine.